 I loved every minute of it.

-One of the less intellectually demanding tasks was packing up the products which had been used in photo shoots and typing shipping labels.
-Sometimes dozens of shipping labels on a typewriter.
-There was a lot of other grunt work as well.
+One of the less intellectually demanding tasks was packing up the products which had been used in photo shoots and typing shipping labels, sometimes dozens of shipping labels.
+On a typewriter.

 Would I have accepted that job offer if I knew about all the less thrilling tasks?